tymancjo/Dz3/README.md

 Adding the turn by arc is based on a angle and turn arc radius which can be set by the two sliders on the right.
 Mouse drag or mouse wheel allows to adjust those sliders.
 The arc is added based on the last point of the path.
 If there are no points (not even he one click) the arc can't be added.

+## Visual based controls
+The python app ML uses hte same connectiovity to the robot, but the rest is about computer vision and picture based controls.